 The shot is raised over the head; the wrist is bent facing upward, the ball rest at the base of the fingers.
 The shot is then placed on the neck, under the jaw with the thumb touching the collarbone.

-The ideal path of the shot is straight as possible from starting position to the release, with a gradual increase in the height of the ball from the start of the glide.
+The ideal path of the shot is as straight as possible from the starting position to the release, with a gradual increase in the height of the ball from the start of the glide.

 Across the ring